Tutorials

 echo 'Goodbye MapReduce Goodbye' >> input2.txt

-3. Add input files to HDFS
+3. Add Files to HDFS

 $ hdfs dfs -put input1.txt /example/wordcount/input